 It’s important to talk to the person directly responsible for the branding.
 In a small-sized non-profit this is likely to be the managing director or chief executive.

 Pitch yourself as a talented designer with policy of devoting a small percentage of time toward pro bono work (for the public good), and that your client’s non-profit mission is one you have a great deal of respect for (this should be true, of course).

 Detail the savings you are offering your client (your standard rate for an identity project, discounted by 100%).
 Doing so will ensure the value of the outcome isn’t underestimated, and helps keep your client motivated.

 Arrange a 30-minute meeting, where you’ll talk about design needs and set a course of action.

 In the meeting

 Your client might be wary about having his or her brand identity created or redesigned.
 It might be seen as a risk rather than a way to help secure the organisation’s future.
 So the more indepth your initial discussions, the more at ease your client will be.

 Time the meeting, and if you haven’t finished within 30 minutes, say you have reached the end of the allocated time, and that you can call or email your client at a later date for any other information — your client will be busy, and will appreciate you sticking to your limit.

-I’ve outlined a number of important questions in chapter four of my first book.
+I’ve outlined a number of important questions to ask in chapter four of Logo Design Love.